FASB Task Force Addresses Cloud Computing Accounting Issue

 The Financial Accounting Standards Board’s (“FASB”) Emerging Issues Task Force (“EITF”) has resolved a longstanding accounting issue concerning the costs for setting up various types of cloud-managed business services.
 During its October 12 meeting, the EITF affirmed that customers of cloud computing arrangements must account for them similarly to a software license for a large business application with Subtopic 350-40, Intangibles—Goodwill and Other—Internal-Use Software.
 Last week’s decision could lead to an accounting change to U.S. GAAP.
 If so, the final amendment will allow companies to capitalize more costs related to installing cloud services such as employee training and creating interfaces.
 Read More.

-Topics: Emerging Issues Task Force "EITF", FASB, Financial Accounting Standards Board "FASB", Infrastructure, Proposed Accounting Standards Update, Service Concession Arrangements (Topic 853), U.S. GAAP
+Topics: Cloud Computing, Cloud Computing Arrangements, Emerging Issues Task Force "EITF", FASB, Financial Accounting Standards Board "FASB", Intangibles—Goodwill and Other— Internal-Use Software (Subtopic 350-40), U.S. GAAP

 FASB Working to Fix Inconsistencies of U.S. GAAP